-When you’re shopping for electronics, you might wonder what the numbers you see on different products mean.
+When you’re shopping for electronics like an rf amplifier, you might wonder what the numbers you see on different products mean.
 What does it mean if a smartphone has 4GB of RAM?
 What’s the difference between an 8MP camera and a 12MP camera?
 What is 4G LTE?

 Understanding these kinds of numbers helps you make a better buying decision and pick out a product that meets your needs.
 Here’s a look at some of the tech specs you’re likely to encounter so you can make the best selection when you shop.

 The central processing unit (CPU) of a computer or smartphone chip is the brain of the device and if you are a gamer you might want to check this gaming pc build guide to avoid troubles.
 There are kitted pcb parts in the computer that help the processor to function properly and efficiently.
 Processors differ in speed, or clock rates.
 They are measured in Gigahertz (GHz), which represent billions of internal clock ticks per second.
 Processor speeds range from 1 to 3 GHz.
 Processor speed affects how fast your device can perform actions and has the biggest impact on your computation-heavy tasks, such as video editing or gaming.

 Processors have cores that act independently.
 Today’s better smartphones have multiple processors with multiple cores, which affects their speed.
 For instance, the Samsung Galaxy S6 has an Exynos 7420 Octa-core 64-bit processor, which has eight cores.